Conversational Agents in Behavioral Sleep Medicine: Designing Self-Report and Analytics Tools: Limitations and Future Work

 \section{Limitations and Future Work}

-While our work provides empirical insights into how conversational agents may enhance behavioral sleep medicine, a large-scale study in real clinical settings is needed to validate the efficacy of the conversational diary and visualization tool.
-Our data collection was conducted with university students who may experience sleep difficulties but were not diagnosed patients; future work should test the tool in clinical populations and across more diverse groups.
-Although we engaged clinicians from three healthcare systems and at different career stages to capture varied perspectives, further studies with larger and more diverse clinician samples are needed---particularly to evaluate the applicability of the visualization tool.
+While our work provides empirical insights into how conversational agents may support behavioral sleep medicine, a large-scale study in real clinical settings is needed to validate the efficacy of the conversational diary and analytics tool.
+Our data collection was conducted with university students who may experience sleep difficulties but were not diagnosed patients; future work should test the tool in clinical populations and across more diverse groups. \am{For instance, what a VA may or may not say during intake can vary in important ways and may have significant impact on real patients, as pointed out by F6 in Table \ref{tab:findings-evaluation} (\textit{``appropriateness of LLM-generated responses''}). } \am{Although we engaged clinicians from three healthcare systems and at different career stages to capture varied perspectives, our sample size is small and further studies with larger and more diverse clinician samples are needed---particularly to evaluate the applicability of the analytics tool.}

 Furthermore, our work did not examine the potential risks of applying LLMs in sleep data interpretation, such as hallucinations, bias, and reproducibility concerns.
 Future research should investigate these risks and develop strategies to mitigate them, ensuring interactions remain safe and reliable for clinical use.
 Moreover, the use of LLMs in this context raises additional challenges around data protection and broader ethical issues related to storing and processing personal health-related conversations.
 Future work is needed to ensure that conversational agents in behavioral medicine, and healthcare more broadly, are developed with strong safeguards to protect patient safety and privacy.